 The welfare of our pupils is extremely important to us and there are a number of policies and practices which are in place to help our children feel safe and happy in the school environment.
 We have anti-bullying ambassadors who have been trained to help children with any friendship issues.
 They lead assemblies and circle times on the importance of being a good friend.
 On the playground there is a buddy bench where pupils can sit if they don’t have anyone to play with.
 Although befriending them is a specific role of the anti bullying ambassadors, all children are keen to help.
 Each class has a ‘Worry box’ whereby children can post a note if they are unhappy about something.
 Classes often talk about matters which may bother them in a ‘Circle Time’.
 Circle Times are also used for enabling the class to work together as a team.

 The behaviour of our pupils is of great importance to us.
-Our Curzon Code of Conduct begins with Respect to everyone, whatever their age.
+One of our key values is respect towards everyone, whatever their age.
 All pupils sign a school contract promising to

 - Attend school regularly and on time;